efabless/openlane2/docs/source/getting_started/newcomers/index.md

 between the wrapper rings and the chip is done through the highlighted light blue `met3` wires.

-Our `PDN` of `Caravel User Project Wrapper` has to be configured to look like the figure shown above.
+Our `PDN` of `Caravel User Project` has to be configured to look like the figure shown above.
 This is done by using a collection of variables that are responsible for controlling the shape, location, and metal layers of the `PDN` pins offering the power interface of the macro.